FREE National Parks Annual Pass for 4th Graders & Families | Unlimited Use Through August 2022

-If you have a child in the 4th grade (or homeschooling equivalent) for the 2019-20 school year, your family is eligible for a FREE National Parks Annual Pass – valid through August 31st, 2020!
+Calling all parents of 4th graders!
+If you have a child in the 4th grade (or homeschooling equivalent) for the 2021-2022 school year, it’s time to take advantage of a FREE National Parks Annual Pass!

-This pass grants free access to national parks, forests, wildlife refuges, and more for your 4th grader plus all children under 16 and up to three adults!
-And you can use it as many times as you’d like, meaning you’ll get an entire year’s worth of FREE visits.
+This pass is valid through August 31st, 2022 and grants FREE access to national parks, forests, wildlife refuges, and more for your 4th grader plus all children under 16 and up to three adults!
+And you can use it as many times as you’d like!
 How awesome is that?

 Teachers and adults who lead youth-serving organizations serving 4th graders (think homeschooling co-ops, camps, church groups, etc.) can also print FREE passes for your entire class plus download fun activity guides.